Liz-ard7/61040-portfolio/assignments/assignment2.md

 &nbsp;&nbsp;&nbsp;&nbsp; **keywordGenerator** (fic) : (suggestedTags: Category)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **effect** using a LLM, the LLM will examine the fic's ficText's contents, and associates the top 20 most relevant tags to the content in a suggestedTags Category to the Fic and (if there is not an FicCategory already associated with fic) creates a new FicCategory out of those and adds the FicCategory to the set of FicCategories, or (if there is an FicCategory associated with the fic) adds the suggestedTags to said ficCategory.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **effect** using a LLM, the LLM will examine the fic's ficText's contents, and associates the top 20 most relevant tags (WITHOUT suggesting tags already included in the fic's authorTags) to the content in a suggestedTags Category to the Fic and (if there is not an FicCategory already associated with fic) creates a new FicCategory out of those and adds the FicCategory to the set of FicCategories, or (if there is an FicCategory associated with the fic) adds the suggestedTags to said ficCategory.
 Finally, it returns the suggestedTags.

 &nbsp;&nbsp;&nbsp;&nbsp; **tagCategorization** (tag: String) : (type: String)